1938-1998: SIX DECADES OF AHL HOCKEY IN HERSHEY

 By Bruce C. Cooper

-With this, the 1997-98 hockey season, Hershey marks a remarkable anniversary--its sixtieth consecutive season of AHL hockey.
+With this, the 1997-98 hockey season, Hershey and the Hershey Bears Hockey Club mark a remarkable anniversary--their sixtieth consecutive season of AHL hockey.
 And while Hershey is surely one of the "smallest" of all of the hundreds of communities in North America that have been the home of one or more pro sports franchises in the Twentieth Century, only the major NHL metropolises of Boston, Detroit, Chicago, New York, Toronto and Montreal can claim greater continuous longevity in pro hockey than Hershey, PA!

 The Hershey Bears Hockey Club joined the American Hockey League (then known as the International-American Hockey League) with the 1938-39 season, and in 1987-88 became the first professional minor league hockey team in the world to celebrate a Golden Anniversary campaign.
 Now playing their sixtieth consecutive season in the league, in their distinguished history the Bears have captured the Calder Cup title eight times, competed in the play-off finals on eighteen occasions overall, earned fourteen Divisional or overall league regular season titles, and have played in front of well over 25,000,000 spectators at home and on the road.